XtratoS/Reactnd-Project3/README.md

 # Modifications
 - Added and `id` key to every deck
 - At the end of a quiz; If the percentage of the correct answers is less than 25%, it's displayed beside the number of correct answers and if it's 25% or more, it's displayed inside the progress bar
+- Users are able to enable/disable the daily reminder notification and choose the time at which they receive it